 - 1. General requirements for all certificate applications: - a.
 The RA shall assign a unique ID to each certificate application record, - b.
 The RA shall store all activities (e-mail communication, phone calls, vetting evidence) along with the certificate application record, - c.
-Any malicious certificate or revocation request or a request that fails multiple (more than 3) times shall be added to a blacklist, the blacklist shall include the necessary details to avoid ambiguously in identifying future malicious requests, - d.
-The RA shall conduct a blacklist check against the RA's own blacklist.
-If the applicant is in the blacklist, the certification application is rejected, - e.
-The applicant shall sign or ratify a dedicated subscriber agreement. - 2.
-Requirements specific to applicant/certificate type: - a.
-For natural person certificates: - i.
+The RA shall maintain its own internal blacklist of entities from which it will not accept certificate requests.
+The RA logs in this database previously rejected certificate requests due any to suspected or fraudulent usage and revoked certificate requests from entities.
+This internal blacklist database is queried by the RA whenever it receives any certificate request.
+If the applicant is in the blacklist, the certification application is rejected - d.
+For each certificate type, any malicious certificate or revocation request or a request that fails multiple (more than 3) times shall be added to a blacklist maintained by the RA, - e.
+The applicant shall sign or ratify a dedicated subscriber agreement except if the Subordinate CA issues the certificates for itself or for an Affiliate RA, in which case a Terms of Use agreement must be signed. - 2.
+Requirements specific to applicant/certificate type:

+a.
+For natural person certificates:

+- i.
 The RA shall validate the applicant's identity as described in section 3.2.3, In case of negative outcome, the verification procedure stops, otherwise, the vetting procedure continues, - ii.
-The RA shall validate the Linkage between the identity of the Subject of the certificate and a legal person (organization, corporation) identity when the subject is a natural person who is identified in association with a legal person, - b.
-For eSeal/Code Signing certificates
+The RA shall validate the Linkage between the identity of the Subject of the certificate and a legal person (organization, corporation) identity when the subject is a natural person who is identified in association with a legal person, b.
+For eSeal/Code Signing certificates c.
+For S/MIME:

 - i.
 The RA validates the organization's identity as described in section 3.2.2.
 In case of negative outcome, the verification procedure stops, otherwise, the vetting procedure continues, - ii.
 Establish government entity authorized representative as described in section 3.2.2, - iii.
-Identify authorized certificate requestor as specified in section 3.2.5. - iv.
-For EV Code Signing, the Applicant is required to demonstrate control of any email address to be included in a Certificate.
+Identify authorized certificate requestor as specified in section 3.2.5.